ayushpareek2003/Face_Unlock/README.md

 - OpenCV for computer vision capabilities
 - YOLOv8 for fast face detection
-- FaceNet for accurate facial recognition
+- ArcFace for accurate facial recognition
 - Windows ACL for system-level authentication

 ---